What Happens When Researchers and Practitioners Connect to Advance Social Good in a Complex World?

 Plexus Institute is all too familiar with the failure of social policies because outdated linear approaches are used to manage disruptive, emergent processes.
 The result can lead to institutional disarray and failure with direct consequences on the lives of individuals and their communities.

-CAPS 2019 is the 3rd International Conference on Complexity and Policy Studies.
 The conference is cross-disciplinary and brings together researchers, practitioners, and funders to explore the application of insights from the study of complex systems to public policy with a special emphasis on social good.
 The conference gives practitioners and researchers the opportunity to learn from each other, explore collaborations, and hear from funders about the most promising ways to fund their projects.

 Aiming to build on insights from the study of complex systems participants can share their experiences and insights, discuss their views, reflect on their cognitive constructs, and conceive of joint projects.
 The conference hopes to advance social good and does not shy away from asking fundamental questions, such as: